Marko Pantelić: International career

-Though he debuted for the national team in 2003, Pantelić started getting more frequent call-ups only in 2006 when he was almost 28 years of age.
+Though he debuted for the national team in a friendly match against Poland in 2003, Pantelić started getting more frequent call-ups only in 2006 when he was almost 28 years of age.

 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage matches against Ghana and Australia.
 He scored his first World Cup goal against Australia in a 2–1 loss.

 Pantelić also scored three goals in the UEFA Euro 2012 qualifiers.
 He has not featured for his country since the failed UEFA Euro 2012 campaign.
+He totalled 10 goals in 43 caps.

 Outside football

 Pantelić is widely known in his home country for his alter ego "Pantela", which was created when an anonymous editor of Kurir allegedly began writing columns under the nickname "Pantela" to reflect the real Pantelić's wit and charisma.
+The "Pantela" meme is often accompanied by an exceptionally exaggerated style of speech in the Belgrade dialect, as defined by the columns.
 The phenomenon became so popular that anonymous fans created profiles on Twitter and Facebook to mimic Pantelić's humorous personality.
 Pantelić himself confirmed that he is not the owner of either profiles, but admitted to Kurir that he found his alter egos funny and claimed that he would even want to meet the people behind his social networking profiles.